Rodenbach Brewery Alexander

 Alexander is a beautiful ruby-hued version of Rodenbach's Grand Cru brewed with sour cherries.

-Rodenbach Brewery brewmaster Rudi Ghequire was in L.A. to promote the re-release of Alexander, a beautiful ruby-hued version of Grand Cru with sour cherries that the Roeselare legend last released in 2000.
-I was lucky enough to join him at Library Alehouse to try that 5.7% ABV beer.
-I could have easily sat with the 750ml bottle for the entire afternoon, considering how smoothly the beer sipped, and how flavorful the beer tasted, with sweet tart cherry flavor, and a slight almond nuttiness from the pits.
+Rodenbach Brewery brewmaster Rudi Ghequire was in Los Angeles to promote the re-release of Alexander.
+No, he didn’t reanimate Alexander the Great.
+This is a beautiful ruby-hued version of Grand Cru with sour cherries that the legendary Roeselare brewery last released in 2000.
+I was lucky enough to join Ghequire at Library Alehouse to try that standout 5.7% ABV beer.
+I could have easily sat with the brewer and his 750ml bottle for the entire afternoon, considering how smoothly the beer sipped, and how flavorful the beer tasted.
+Alexander is known for its sweet tart cherry flavor, and a slight almond nuttiness from the pits.
 Ghequire also had the foresight to strip the stems before brewing the sour cherries, which would have left an acrid note.

 When I shared my interview with Ghequire on Facebook, Dig Lounge founder Matt Mitchell commented, “I just had a Stupid Silly Sour today from Brasserie de Silly.
 Made my lips pucker, but loved it.”
-Belgian beers like that, or Duchesse de Bourgogne, are brilliant tarts, but I prefer more sessionable sour beers 9 times out of 10, and Alexander is world class.
+Belgian beers like that, or Duchesse de Bourgogne, can be brilliantly tart in ways that I appreciate.
+Still, I prefer more sessionable sour beers 9 times out of 10, and when it comes to that style, Alexander is world class.

 Tags: